Groot Constantia

 Homestead of Simon Van Der Stel

 This is South Africa’s Oldest Wine Producing Estate.
 It was founded in 1685.
 Explore this heritage site via the new Visitors Route Experience.
-One ticket gives you entrance to the Manor House Museum, the original Cloete Cellar, a cellar tour, wine tasting, and Spiegelau Crystal wine glass.
-Groot Constantia is open 7 days a week (except Good Friday and Christmas Day) Wine tastings are offered like chocolate and wine pairings, and there are two restaurants on-site: Jonkershuis Restaurant and Simon’s Restaurant.
+One ticket gives you entrance to the Manor House Museum, the original Cloete Cellar, a cellar tour, and wine tasting, you also get a Spiegelau Crystal wine glass.
+Groot Constantia is open 7 days a week (except Good Friday and Christmas Day) Wine tastings are offered, such as chocolate and wine pairings.
+Two restaurants are on the estate: Jonkershuis Restaurant and Simon’s Restaurant.

-In 1679, Simon van der Stel requested land, from the Dutch East India Company.
+In 1679, Simon van der Stel had requested land, from the Dutch East India Company.
 He occasionally sent out scouts who collected soil samples.
-In 1685 he selected 763h for its wine-growing potential.
+In 1685 he selected 763 h for its wine-growing potential.
 He named his farm, ‘Groot Constantia’, which means constancy and steadfastness in Latin.

 The excellent quality wine produced by this farm caught the attention of some very influential people.
 King Louis of France ordered the entire vintage one year.
 Also, a glass of Groot Constantia wine was one of Napoleon’s last requests before he died in exile on St. Helena.